TxSSC

 Two very good resources from the FBI are available to help you fight sextortion:

-Fight sextortion and revenge porn through educating yourself and others.
+Fight sextortion and intimate image abuse through educating yourself and others.
 Would you want your little brother or sister sending out naked pictures?
-No. Tell him or her why.
-Tell them to watch out for Internet offers that seem too good to be true, that people will say anything to get the picture, and that they need to immediately report threats to a trusted adult and law enforcement.
+No. Talk with them about what can happen.
+Explain the importance of watching out for internet offers that seem too good to be true, that people will say anything and pretend to be anyone to get what they want, and to immediately report threats to a trusted adult and law enforcement.